 Summer time means plenty of warm sunshine, barbecues, and being able to sit outside in the evening at the end of the day to enjoy a cool drink and good company.
 But, without a deck or paver area for your grill, a few chairs, and maybe a table, where is everyone going to sit?

 Make a Landscape Plan

 The first step is to have a plan of action.
-Not only do you need to decide how big you want your new seating area to be, but you need to decide what materials you will be using for the final top layer.
+Not only do you have to decide how big you want your new seating area to be, but you will want to decide what materials you will be using for the final top layer.

 Ideas: After you know the size, i think it’s best to have a look at what others have done.

 Materials: There are a few great materials to choose from, when it comes to different types and styles of paving stone.
 Each of them have there own advantages and disadvantages based on looks, durability, and how much work you are willing to put into building your new area.
 You should also consider how you plan to use your patio and whether you plan to use it all year round.

 Now that you have an idea of what type of pavers (size, materials) you want to build with, the next step is choosing the best location for it.
 There are several things you should consider as you look for the perfect spot in your back yard to build.